Piemontez/opencvflowdocs/src/docs/en/components/io.md

 description: 'IO Component for OpenCV-Flow'
 ---

-IO Component are components with only one data input and one data output.
+CVFIOComponent are components with only one data input and one data output.

 Most OpenCV-Flow components were created with this component.
-It is ideal for adding a standalone processor node.
+It is component ideal for adding a standalone processor node.

-Below is the component created to process the Sobel edge detector from the opencv library represented in the image above.
+Below is the component created to process the Sobel edge detector from the opencv.js library.

 ```typescript